 Who Uses Voucher Checks?

-As we mentioned above, voucher checks are commonly used by businesses to pay their staff or vendors.
-Even if a company directly deposits pay into employee bank accounts, they may choose to keep a paper trail via a voucher check.
+As mentioned above, voucher checks are commonly used by businesses to pay their staff or vendors.
+Even if a company uses direct deposit to pay employees, they may choose to keep a paper trail via a voucher check system.

 Preparing a Voucher Check

-Voucher checks (or check vouchers) may be prepared by a business’s accounts payable or payroll department, using the following steps.
+Voucher checks (or check vouchers) may be prepared by a business’ accounts payable or payroll department, using the following steps.

 • Step 1 All related documents – contracts, purchase orders, invoices, statements of accounts – are collected, either in hard copy or digitally.